techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 **3981454** people have downloaded it

-Let us see the steps on how to transfer photos from Asus ROG Phone 7 Ultimate to iPhone using Dr.Fone - Phone Transfer.
+Let us see the steps on how to transfer photos from Honor X50i+ to iPhone using Dr.Fone - Phone Transfer.

 **Step 1.** Download and install Dr.Fone toolkit and launch it.
 Then select the "Phone Transfer" option from the main interface.

 ![transfer photos from android to iphone](https://images.wondershare.com/drfone/guide/drfone-home.png)

 **Step 2.** Now, connect your Android and iPhone to the computer.
-As soon as you connect the Asus ROG Phone 7 Ultimate device, it will start recognizing it and mention it as the ‘Source’ phone or ‘Target’ phone accordingly.
+As soon as you connect the Honor X50i+ device, it will start recognizing it and mention it as the ‘Source’ phone or ‘Target’ phone accordingly.
 In this case, make sure the Android phone is the Source and the iPhone is the Target.
 You can change their position using the Flip button.

 ![transfer photos from android to iphone-make sure the source and destination](https://images.wondershare.com/drfone/guide/transfer-android-to-ios-1.png)

 **Step 3.** Finally, select the files you want to transfer (photos) and click on ‘Start Transfer.’
 That was it.
-Soon, it will transfer pictures from Asus ROG Phone 7 Ultimate to iPhone.
+Soon, it will transfer pictures from Honor X50i+ to iPhone.

 ![transfer photos from android to iphone-start transfer](https://images.wondershare.com/drfone/guide/transfer-android-to-ios-3.png)

-### Method 1.2 Selectively Transfer photos from Asus ROG Phone 7 Ultimate to iPhone using Dr.Fone's Phone Manager Feature
+### Method 1.2 Selectively Transfer photos from Honor X50i+ to iPhone using Dr.Fone's Phone Manager Feature

-Another way that can assist you in **moving photos from Asus ROG Phone 7 Ultimate to iPhone** is the [Wondershare Dr.Fone](https://drfone.wondershare.com/android-transfer.html).
+Another way that can assist you in **moving photos from Honor X50i+ to iPhone** is the [Wondershare Dr.Fone](https://drfone.wondershare.com/android-transfer.html).
 What is incredibly convenient about Dr.Fone is its ability to transfer photos selectively.
 You can also use it to transfer contacts, videos, messages, podcasts, and anything else stored on your Android in minutes.
 Wondershare Dr.Fone is a secure, trustworthy program.
 Hence you can be reassured that your information will be safe while transferring from one device to another.

 ### [Wondershare Dr.Fone](https://drfone.wondershare.com/android-transfer.html "android transfer")

-All in one Solution to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone
+All in one Solution to Transfer Photos from Honor X50i+ to iPhone

 - Transfer, backup, edit, export, import & view the data on your phone easily.
 - Support multiple data on your phone: music, photos, videos, contacts, SMS, Apps, etc.